 Bacterial DNA is rich in unmethylated cytosine-phosphate-guanine (CpG) sites, unlike mammalian DNA, in which most CpG sites are methylated (specifically, at the 5’-position of the cytosine).
 Unmethylated CpGs in specific sequence contexts activate the vertebrate immune system.
 Genes with these sequences are recognized as foreign DNA by the vertebrate host, leading to a progressive decline in their expression.

-InvivoGen develops a family of plasmids completely devoid of CpG dinucleotides, named pCpG.
-InvivoGen provides 5 families of pCpG plasmids.
-Many non-mammalian genes are widely used as resistance, reporter or cytotoxic genes in molecular and cellular studies.
-InvivoGen has synthesized new alleles of these genes, with reduced or no CpG dinucleotides.
-These synthetic genes display higher activity and lower immunogenicity than their wild-type counterparts.
+InvivoGen develops plasmids completely devoid of CpG dinucleotides, named "pCpG plasmids".
+InvivoGen offers 5 families of pCpG plasmids.
+Given that many non-mammalian genes are widely used as resistance, reporter or cytotoxic genes in molecular and cellular studies, InvivoGen has synthesized new alleles of these genes, with reduced or no CpG dinucleotides.
+These synthetic genes exhibit higher activity and lower immunogenicity than do their wild-type counterparts.

 InvivoGen is an expert in developing CpG-Free genes and now offers a custom CpG-Free gene service.
 Send us the sequence of your gene of interest, and our specialists will design, synthesize, and clone into an expression vector, a CpG-Free allele of this gene.
 We guarantee that the sequence of the synthetic gene will match the designed sequence 100%.